BenjaminJohn/KeyBox/README.md

  - Reminds you to renew the secret when a valid until or reminder date is set

 ## Requirements
-- The "Creator Kit Core Solution" of the [Microsoft Power CAT Creator Kit](https://github.com/microsoft/powercat-creator-kit)
+- none, exepts a Dataverse

 ## Security
- - As the data is stored in Dataverse, it is as safe as Dataverse
+ - As the data is stored in Dataverse, it is as safe as Dataverse itself
- - Security inside Dataverse can be defined with the Dataverse security model
+ - The security inside Dataverse can be defined with the Dataverse security model to control the access to records
- - All automations are build without compiled code, so that you can review it
+ - All automations are build without any compiled code, so that you can review and trust it

 ## Datamodel
 ### Table: bj_Key